quotientprovers/cion/README.md

 4. The C file must also define the initial state because, currently, Ultimate assumes that uninitialized fields are 0.
 Typically we want them to instead be nondeterministic.
-Therefore you must also update `src/aut.ml` function `get_init_stmts` to specify which variables should be nondeterministically assigned.
+Therefore you must also update `src/benchmarks.ml` and set the benchmark's `init_stmts` configuration to specify which variables should be nondeterministically assigned.
 (In the future this should be replaced with an Ultimate configuration flag.)